 Sleep apnea is a health issue for millions of people.
-An estimated 4% of middle age men and 2% of middle age women suffer from the disease, totaling 12 to 18 million people just in America.
+An estimated 4% of middle-aged men and 2% of middle-aged women suffer from the disease, totaling 12 to 18 million people just in America.

-The National Institute of Health says sleep apnea is the leading cause of daytime drowsiness and presents a serious threat to safety.
-It can lead to other diseases including hypertension and heart disease, even stroke.
+According to The National Institute of Health, sleep apnea is the leading cause of daytime drowsiness and presents a serious threat to safety.
+This is based on the fact that it leads to other diseases including hypertension, heart disease, and even stroke.

-Sleep apnea is a disruption in breathing to the extent that a person will stop breathing at different times throughout the night, with the heart stopping and starting several times.
+Sleep apnea is a disruption in breathing to the extent that a person will stop breathing at numerous times throughout the night.
+It’s also important to note that, during this process, the heart is also stopping and starting.

 Lifestyle changes and home remedies for sleep apnea should be tried first to reduce the debilitating effects of apnea.

-These lifestyle changes are link to better sleep and are usually the first step in battling sleep apnea.
+These lifestyle changes are linked to better sleep and are usually the first step in battling sleep apnea.

 4 Types of Home Remedies for Sleep Apnea